logos-co/logos-core-poc/docs/specs.md

 - **Core lifecycle control**: The core manager exposes `initialize()`, `setPluginsDirectory()`, `start()` and `cleanup()` methods which internally call the corresponding C API functions (`logos_core_set_plugins_dir`, `logos_core_start`, `logos_core_cleanup`) to set up and shut down the core
 - **Plugin discovery and status**: `getLoadedPlugins()` returns the names of currently loaded modules by calling `logos_core_get_loaded_plugins()`. `getKnownPlugins()` builds a JSON array containing every discovered plug‑in with a loaded boolean by combining the `logos_core_get_known_plugins()` list with the loaded set
 - **Plugin management**: `loadPlugin(pluginName)` and `unloadPlugin(pluginName)` wrap the C API functions `logos_core_load_plugin` and `logos_core_unload_plugin` and return whether the operation succeeded. `processPlugin(filePath)` reads a plug‑in file, processes its metadata via `logos_core_process_plugin` and returns the module’s name
-- **Introspection**: `getPluginMethods(pluginName)` uses `LogosAPI` to request a replica of the target module and then uses Qt’s `QMetaObject` introspection to enumerate its methods.
-It returns a JSON array describing each method’s signature, name, return type and parameters.
-This allows dynamic UIs to display available methods without pre‑compiled knowledge.
-Note: however since introducing `ModuleProxy` this method needs to be updated or even removed, as currently it will simply show the methods of `ModuleProxy` that are available (i.e `callRemoteMethod` and `informModuleToken`), the object itself is now wrapped in `ModuleProxy`.
+- **Introspection**: Prefer calling `getPluginMethods()` directly on a module’s `ModuleProxy` (remote replica) to enumerate the wrapped module’s methods via Qt meta‑object introspection.
+A JSON array is returned with each method’s signature, name, return type and parameters.
+The Core Manager’s own `getPluginMethods(pluginName)` may still exist but is no longer required for introspection use‑cases.

 **API**
 The `CoreManagerInterface` defines the functions that the module exposes.
 The implementation in `CoreManagerPlugin` adds additional convenience methods such as `getKnownPlugins()` and `getPluginMethods()` and implements each call by delegating to the core or using the SDK.